mirukana/libmpv-qtquick-plugin/README.md

 - Can be easily embeded into any Qt Quick GUI applications.
 - Support almost every property that libmpv supports.
-- Support both shared and static building and loading.
+- Support both shared and static ways of compiling, linking and loading.
-- Cross-platform: Windows, Linux, macOS, Android, iOS, UWP, etc.
+- Cross-platform support: Windows, Linux, macOS, Android, iOS, UWP, etc.

 ## TODO

-- Support more properties from libmpv.
 - Support the *CMake + Ninja* build system.

   Note: Qt is dropping QMake support and is migrating to use CMake in the coming major release, Qt 6.
 However, CMake is still not quite usable when creating qml plugins in Qt 5 days, so let's migrate to CMake in Qt 6.

 ## Usage